We welcome you to

 this year!

-The Archdiocese of Seattle is commemorating this special anniversary of its inception in 1850 with events and activities, including a Season of Service (March 1 - May 31), which aims to hit 175,000 volunteer hours across Western Washington!
+The Archdiocese of Seattle commemorated this special anniversary of its inception in 1850 with a variety of events and activities, including a Season of Service, which surpassed its initial goal of 175,000 volunteer hours across Western Washington with over 317,000 hours as of June 14!

-(Feast of the Visitation of the Blessed Virgin Mary) with Mass celebrated by Archbishop Etienne at
+(Feast of the Visitation of the Blessed Virgin Mary) with Mass celebrated by Archbishop Etienne - click here to watch a highlights video.
+Learn more about this historic moment in our regional Church here.

 Archdiocesan news and beyond